Azure-Samples/contoso-chat/docs/workshop/docs/01-Introduction/05-Dev-Workflow.md

 # 5. The Dev Workflow

 In the previous section, we saw the GenAIOps lifecycle: **Ideation, Evaluation, Operationalization**.
 Let's map those stages into the developer workflow shown below.
-Explore [Learning Resources](./../index.md#learning-resources) for deeper dives into the tools and responsible AI considerations involved.
+Explore the [Learning Resources](./../01-Introduction/index.md) for deeper dives into the tools and responsible AI considerations involved.

 ![Dev Workflow](./../img/dev-workflow.png)